 Professor Peter Cox

-Professor Climate System Dynamics
+GSI Director, Professor Climate System Dynamics

 My research focuses on projections of the Earth System in the anthropocene.
 I am especially interested in the coupling between the climate and the land carbon cycle.